netlify/build/packages/config/README.md

 Configuration object overriding any properties.
 This is a JavaScript object.

+#### configMutations

+_Type_: `array`

+Array of changes to apply to the configuration.
+Each change must be an object with three properties:

+- `keys`: array of keys targetting the property to change
+- `value`: new value of that property
+- `event`: build event when this change was applied, e.g. `onPreBuild`

 ### Return value

 The return value is a `Promise` resolving to an `object` with the following properties.